pulumi/registry/themes/default/content/registry/packages/minio/installation-configuration.md

 ## Configuring Credentials

-Pulumi relies on the Minio SDK to authenticate requests from your computer to Minio.
+Pulumi relies on the MinIO SDK to authenticate requests from your computer to MinIO.
 Your credentials are never sent to pulumi.com.
-The Pulumi Minio Provider needs to be configured with Minio credentials before it can be used to create resources.
+The Pulumi MinIO Provider needs to be configured with MinIO credentials before it can be used to create resources.

 Once the credentials are obtained, there are two ways to communicate your authorization tokens to Pulumi: